waellison/hanmoto/README.rst

 should preclude using it with other databases like MySQL/MariaDB, MS-SQL, Oracle, or SQLite.

-Willpress is going to use Markdown as its input language for markup and Jinja for templates.

-This code is very likely to be rewritten to the Django framework in the near future.

 Attributions
 ============
 The database schema used by Willpress is based on a schema devised by